Draxsis/bookstore-project/README.md

 | 🧪 Add tests early | Prevents regressions as the app grows |
 | 📦 Reuse this structure | Ideal for dashboards and admin panels |
 | 📝 Document as you go | README + API docs save future time |

-> ✅ **Template advice:** When cloning this repo for a new project, update branding, screenshots, and the Roadmap first.

 ---